magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 </pre>

 ## Push and deploy config.local.php to environments {#deploy}
-Now that you've created `config.local.php` and transferred it to your local system, commit it to Git and push it to your environments.
+Now that you've created `config.local.php` and transferred it to your local workstation, commit it to Git and push it to your environments.
 This procedure corresponds to step 3 and 4 in the [recommended procedure]({{ page.baseurl }}/cloud/live/sens-data-over.html#cloud-config-specific-recomm).

 The following command adds, commits, and pushes to master: